 Non-Residential Tenant Data Collection Form

-As of January 2014, the Mayor's Office of Sustainability will not require building owners to issue a data collection request form to non-residential tenants.
+Since January 2014, the Mayor's Office of Sustainability no longer requires building owners to issue a data collection request form to non-residential tenants.
 Building owners are strongly encouraged to request aggregated data directly from the utility companies.

 Department of Environmental Protection (DEP)

-The Department of Environmental Protection (DEP), manages New York City’s water supply and wastewater treatment, and provides all water consumption information to properties eligible and covered under LL84.
+The Department of Environmental Protection (DEP), manages New York City’s water supply and wastewater treatment, and provides all water consumption information to properties eligible and covered under the NYC Benchmarking Law.
 Only covered properties that have had an Automatic Meter Reader (AMR) installed for at least the entire calendar year will be required to benchmark their water consumption.

 If your property(ies) has/have not yet registered to benchmark water and is in the Covered Buildings List, log into Portfolio Manager® and share your property information with DEP.